paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-157-quality-affordable-health-care-for-all-americans.md

   (A) *Information regarding income and family size* — The information described in section 6103(l)(21) of title 26 1 for the taxable year ending with or within the second calendar year preceding the calendar year in which the plan year begins.

+  (B) *Certain individual health insurance policies obtained through small employers* — The amount of the enrollee’s permitted benefit (as defined in [section 9831(d)(3)(C) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9831/d/3/C&num=0&edition=prelim)) under a qualified small employer health reimbursement arrangement (as defined in section 9831(d)(2) of such title).

-  (B) *Changes in circumstances* — The information described in [section 18082(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18082/b/2&num=0&edition=prelim), including information with respect to individuals who were not required to file an income tax return for the taxable year described in subparagraph (A) or individuals who experienced changes in marital status or family size or significant reductions in income.
+  (C) *Changes in circumstances* — The information described in [section 18082(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section18082/b/2&num=0&edition=prelim), including information with respect to individuals who were not required to file an income tax return for the taxable year described in subparagraph (A) or individuals who experienced changes in marital status or family size or significant reductions in income.

 (4) **Employer-sponsored coverage** — In the case of an enrollee with respect to whom eligibility for a premium tax credit under [section 36B of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section36B&num=0&edition=prelim) or cost-sharing reduction under [section 18071 of this title](./chapter-157-quality-affordable-health-care-for-all-americans.md#section-18071) is being established on the basis that the enrollee’s (or related individual’s) employer is not treated under [section 36B(c)(2)(C) of title 26](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section36B/c/2/C&num=0&edition=prelim) as providing minimum essential coverage or affordable minimum essential coverage, the following information: